Tight Bounds for Randomized Load Balancing on Arbitrary Network Topologies: Introduction

-The two bounds on the runtime in \thmref{main} match the ones from the continuous case up to a constant factor (see \thmref{circuitcontinuous} and \thmref{contmatching}).
-The previous best result for this protocol holds \emph{only} for expander graphs and the number of rounds is a factor $(\log \log n)^3$ larger than ours \cite{FS09}.
-For expander graphs and $K=\poly(n)$, our algorithm needs only $\Theta(\log n)$ rounds, which would be even necessary for any centralized algorithm.
+The two bounds on the runtime in \thmref{main} match the ones from the continuous case up to a constant factor (see \thmref{circuitcontinuous}, \thmref{contmatching}, and the lower bound in \thmref{continuouslowermatching}).
+The previous best result for this protocol holds only for expander graphs and the number of rounds is a factor $(\log \log n)^3$ larger than ours \cite{FS09}.
+For expander graphs and $K=\poly(n)$, our algorithm needs only $\Theta(\log n)$ rounds, which would be necessary for any centralized algorithm.
 For general graphs, all previous bounds on the discrepancy include the spectral gap $1-\lambda$.
 Therefore, especially for graphs which have small expansion like Torus graphs, our main result represents a vast improvement (\tabref{discrepancy}).

-We further analyze the matching model on non-regular graphs and our result (\thmref{logg}) is almost tight, since the discrepancy is $\Oh( \log \log n)$ and the runtime is only an $\Oh(\log \log n)$ factor larger than in the continuous case.
-Together with \thmref{main}, these results show that for {\em arbitrary} networks, there is almost no difference between the discrete and continuous case.
+We further analyze the matching model on non-regular graphs.
+In \thmref{logg}, we show that a discrepancy of $\Oh( \log \log n)$ can be achieved within a number of rounds only an $\Oh(\log \log n)$ factor larger than in the continuous case.
+Together with \thmref{main}, these results demonstrate that for {\em arbitrary} networks, there is essentially no difference between the discrete and continuous cases.

 Finally, we also study two natural diffusion-based protocols in the discrete case \cite{BCFFS11,FGS10}.
-Our discrepancy bounds there depend only polynomially on the maximum degree $\Delta$ and logarithmically on $n$, while again all previous results include the spectral gap or are restricted to special graph classes~\cite{RSW98,BCFFS11,MGS98,FGS10}.
+For these protocols our discrepancy bounds depend only polynomially on the maximum degree $\Delta$ and logarithmically on $n$, while again all previous results include the spectral gap or are restricted to special graph classes~\cite{RSW98,BCFFS11,MGS98,FGS10}.
+For the precise results, we refer the reader to \secref{diffusion}.